Micro-Influencers: How to Leverage Their Power for Your Brand’s Success

 Finally, try out a few influencer discovery tools.
 There’s a wide variety of these available, from using social listening tools yourself, to employing the help of agencies.
 Each of these allows for a different amount of customization and campaign management.
 Costs also vary widely.
 Just be sure to choose the right tool or set of tools.
 Remember, you can use many of the same tools to find micro-influencers as you use to find macro-influencers.
 For most of them, the difference is only a few settings on the search function.

-Micro – influencers are not the influencers who require a marketing strategy that works around a personal team of marketing professionals or a jam-packed schedule filled with the biggest brand partnerships out there.
-Working with micro – influencers requires a different approach than mega – influencers, or influencers whose social media channels have reached truly explosive proportions.
+Micro-influencers are not the influencers who require an influencer marketing strategy that works around a personal team of marketing professionals or a jam-packed schedule filled with the biggest brand partnerships out there.
+Working with micro–influencers requires a different approach than celebrity influencers or other larger influencers whose social media channels have reached truly explosive proportions.
 Far from chasing a celebrity endorsement, seeking out a partnership with a micro-influencer means taking a different approach and keeping an open mind.
 To successfully manage a micro-influencer marketing campaign, remember to:

 Reach out and have an open-ended conversation